gprMax/gprMax/docs/source/random_gen.rst

 Saving Randomly Generated Parameters
 ====================================

 All the randomly generated parameters are **automatically** saved to a pickle file in the same directory as the input file.
-Each column in this file correspoinds to a specific model parameter.
+Each column in this file corresponds to a specific model parameter.

 This feature can easily be used along with the ``-n`` command line argument.
 For every iteration, a new set of random parameters would be generated and a new row would be appended to the pickle file.